yohatad/cssr4africa/cssr4africa/cssr_system/person_detection/README.md

 Follow below steps, run in different terminals.

   1️.
 Launch the robot and specify which camera to use.

+  > If you are using Pepper's cmaera's you need to specify the robot_ip, roscore_ip and network_interface and specify in the camera `pepper`.
+If you are using the intel realsense, just specify camera as `realsense`.

   ```bash
   roslaunch cssr_system person_detection_robot.launch robot_ip:=<robot_ip> roscore_ip:=<roscore_ip> network_interface:=<network_interface> camera:=<camera>
   ```